makinacorpus/DbToolsBundle/docs/content/anonymization/performance.md

 [Faker](https://github.com/fzaninotto/Faker) - to anonymize your data.
 But it also has a big drawback: it is very slow.

-For the DbToolsBundle, we choose another methodology: **we anonymize with SQL queries**.
+For *DbToolsBundle*, we choose another methodology: **we anonymize with SQL queries**.
 We use database management systems for what they are good at: processing huge amounts of data.

 :::info
-Anonymizing through SQL, the DbToolsBundle generates long and complex update queries.
+Anonymizing through SQL, *DbToolsBundle* generates long and complex update queries.
 To get great performance for each one of the platform it addresses, a meticulous work has been made.
 Queries are optimized differently depending on the database platform on which they will be executed.